 Mr. Richard S. Serbin has been Head of Global Corporate Development at CURE Pharmaceutical Holding Corp. since May 9, 2017.
 Mr. Serbin serves as the President of Corporate Development and In-House Legal Counsel at Life Science Institute, LLC.
 Founder of Radius Scientific Corporation, Mr. Serbin plays an active role in developing business strategy and joint venture contacts and in guiding Mazal Plant Pharmaceuticals Inc. in regulatory compliance and investor relations.
 Mr. Serbin is a global strategy advisor and entrepreneur with credentials both in pharmacy and law, complemented by more than 40 years of service as an FDA regulatory attorney and patent attorney in the healthcare industry.
 Mr. Serbin is an expert in licensing medical extracts, compounds and technologies.
 He is a pharmacist and patent attorney with more than 25 years of experience in the pharmaceutical industry and the investment community.
 Mr. Serbin served as a consultant to various pharmaceutical companies.
 He was Patent Attorney for Schering Plough Corporation and Chief FDA Counsel for Revlon Corporation and Johnson and Johnson Corporation.
 Mr. Serbin spent a large portion of his career focusing on international markets and clients, and served in multiple capacities at Ortho Pharmaceuticals, a Johnson & Johnson subsidiary, Revlon and Schering-Plough.
 Since September 2015.
 Mr. Serbin served on the Board of Directors of 16 US and international subsidiary companies, including Ethicon, Ortho, J&J Consumer Products, Pittman-Moore, Mc Neil and J&J Development Corporation.
 Mr. Serbin has served as a Member of Scientific Advisory Board of Amazon Biotech, Inc., and for the last 10 years, Mr. Serbin has been a Senior Advisor to the Swedish American Life Science Summit (SALSS), held annually in Stockholm, Sweden.
 Mr. Serbin has a BS and a B. Pharmacy from Rutgers University and Rutgers University College of Pharmacy, a J.D. degree from Seton Hall Law School and a Master’s Degree in Trade Regulations and Law from NYU Law School.

+Hans joined the Board in 2017.
 Ambassador Hertell has over 30 years’ experience in government, public affairs, business, and banking.
 He was sworn in as the United States Ambassador to the Dominican Republic on November 8, 2001.
-When he finished his tour in May 2007, Ambassador Hertell was the second longest serving U.S. Ambassador in the world.
 Ambassador Hertell has served with distinction as an officer and member of the board of directors of public and private corporations.
-From 1981 to 1989, and by appointment of the President of the United States, he served on the Board of Directors of the Federal Home Loan Bank of New York, a banking system created by U.S. Congress which at the time had over 1.3 trillion dollars in assets.
-Subsequently, Ambassador Hertell served as Chief Executive Officer and Chairman of the Board of Ponce Federal Bank (NYSE), one of the largest publicly traded corporations in the Caribbean, with $1.3 billion in assets.
-He also served on the Board of Directors of OCASO Insurance, a subsidiary of the largest insurance and reinsurance holding companies in Spain.
-Ambassador Hertell currently serves on the Board of Directors of InterEnergy Holdings, a holding company that owns and operates power generation and distribution assets in Latin America and the Caribbean.
+From 1989 to 1991, he served on the Board of Directors of the Federal Home Loan Bank of New York, as a Public Interest director, a banking system created by U.S. Congress which at the time had over 1.3 trillion dollars in assets.
+Subsequently, Ambassador Hertell served as Chief Executive Officer and Chairman of the Board of Ponce Federal Bank (NYSE), one of the largest publicly traded corporations in the Caribbean, with $1.3 billion in assets at the time.
+He also served on the Board of Directors of OCASO Insurance, a subsidiary of one of the largest insurance and reinsurance holding companies in Spain.
+Ambassador Hertell currently serves on the Board of Directors of InterEnergy Holdings, a holding company that owns and operates power generation and distribution assets in Latin America and the Caribbean and is a member of the International Advisory Board of Brasilinvest Group, headquartered in Sao Paulo, Brazil.

-Ms. Heather Callender-Potters, MBA serves as the Vice Chair Chief Business Development Officer at PharmaJet, Inc. Ms. Potters served as a Partner of BPEP International Limited.
-She served as a Managing Partner of Barings Communications Equity Limited at CEA Capital Advisors, LLC..
-Ms. Potters has been making private equity investments in Poland since early 1991.
-She served as a Partner and Vice-President of Enterprise Investors.
+Ms. Heather Callender-Potters serves as the Vice Chair & Chief Business Development Officer at PharmaJet, Inc., a company she co-founded, which is focused on immunization utilizing a needle-free approach.
+Ms. Potters began her private equity career in 1991, where she served as a partner and Vice President of Enterprise Investors.
+Expanding to investment oversight for the Central & Eastern European and CIS countries, she subsequently served as a Partner of BPEP International Limited, and Managing Partner of Barings Communications Equity Limited, co-sponsored by CEA Capital Advisors, LLC.
 Her investment background includes all aspects of direct investment and portfolio management including privatization, strategic partner search, direct investment with local entrepreneurs, licensing of intellectual property and other assets, and private and public offerings.
-She serves as a Vice Chairman of PharmaJet, Inc., Vice-Chairman of ComputerLand S.A., and as a Director at Consolidated Communications Corporation Plc. and PenneCom BV.
-She served as a Member of Supervisory board of Sygnity Spólka Akcyjna.
-Prior to joining Enterprise Investors, Ms. Potters founded and operated Image Enhancement.
+She has held many board and advisory positions over time, in public and private companies, operating in a variety of countries, with concentrations primarily in tech and health focused companies, including PharmaJet, ComputerLand, Sygnity, Consolidated Communications Corporation, PenneCom, Cerescan, Curemark, Encryptics, and NFT.
 She holds an M.B.A. from The Wharton School and a B.A. in International Management from Claremont Mckenna College.

-Chris Hassan is the CEO of Soft Landing Recovery Centers.
-He is a Senior Healthcare Executive with over 25 years of experience in the field of healthcare.
-He was the Chief Strategy Officer at Hythiam, Inc. from 2006 – 2010, responsible for strategic planning for the Prometa Treatment Program, sales and marketing, business development, corporate communications, public relations and oversight of corporate managed healthcare facilities.
-Chris pioneered and led the introduction of Suboxone in the US Market for Reckitt Beckiser Pharmaceuticals, Richmond VA, creating the office-based treatment model for opioid dependence from 2003 – 2006.
+Chris is a Senior Healthcare Executive with over 25 years of experience in healthcare including drug development, pharmaceutical operations and as an addiction service provider.
+Chris was the founder and CEO of Symetria Health from 2016-2020 pioneering comprehensive OUD treatment in comorbid patients.
+He completed the first retrospective national analysis of all OUD patients at the claims level documenting Symetria’s superior outcomes and cost savings to payers resulting in enhanced reimbursement at more than 3x average rates.
+While with Reckitt Beckiser, Richmond, VA, Chris was a founder and pioneer leading the introduction of Suboxone into the US Market creating the office-based treatment model for opioid dependence.
 He created alliances with Addiction Medicine organizations and government agencies including the American Society of Addiction Medicine (ASAM) and American Academy of Addiction Psychiatry (AAAP) and the American Osteopathic Association of Addiction Medicine (AOAAM) for the development of buprenorphine training and education requirements for the DEA waiver requirements.
-Subsequently, he served as the Chief Executive Officer and President of Colonial Management Group- the largest provider of methadone services of opioid addiction treatment centers in the US at that time.
-He also developed and patented a number of new opioid product combinations focused on preventing diversion and inadvertent benzodiazepine overdose in patients.
+Subsequently, he served as the Chief Executive Officer and President of Colonial Management Group- the largest provider of methadone services of opioid addiction treatment centers in the US, at that time.
+Chris sits on several boards while also developing patented opioid product combinations focused on preventing diversion and inadvertent benzodiazepine overdose in patients.